 By Andrew Aronson, MD, FACEP, SVP, Chief Clinical Operations Officer, Fresenius Health Partners, Fresenius Medical Care North America

-The World Health Organization (WHO) defines integrated health services as the organization and management of health services so that people get the care they need, when they need it, in ways that are user-friendly, achieve desired results and provide value for money.
+The World Health Organization (WHO) defines integrated health services as the organization and management of health services that give people the care they need, when they need it, and in ways that are user-friendly, achieve desired results, and provide value for money.

 Many perceive horizontal integration in healthcare as beneficial.
-However, potential downsides include reduction in competition, patient choice of providers and facilities as well as increased costs for services rendered.
+However, potential downsides include reduction in competition, patient choice of providers and facilities, and increased costs for services rendered.
 Lastly, operational efficiency often does not improve as much as anticipated.

 Like horizontal integration, vertical integration may reduce competition and choice for patients.
 It may also reduce autonomy for those who work within a fully integrated system.

 INTEGRATED HEALTH PLANS SUCCESSFULLY MANAGE MEDICARE AND MEDICAID PATIENTS

 Fee-for-service Medicare and Medicaid often results in fragmented care because it lacks incentives to provide integrated care.
 However, Center for Medicare & Medicaid Innovation (CMMI) value based care models have created more integration both horizontally and vertically.
 Accountable care organizations (ACOs) and bundled payment models allow for providers and health systems to integrate care by aligning payment mechanisms to improve quality and reward participants for reducing wasteful healthcare.